brainlife/docs/docs/user/tutorial.md

 Congratulations!
 You just created your first private project!

+### What is Dataset?

+!!! note

+    **Dataset** (noun)

+    *a collection of related sets of information that is composed of separate elements but can be manipulated as a unit by a computer.*

+`dataset` is a set of files/directories for a specific subject and modaility.
+It is the smallest set of data that you can interact with in Brainlife.
+For example, `neuro/dwi` dataset is a `dwi.nii.gz`, `dwi.bvecs`, and `dwi.bvals`.
+Or freesurfer output for a subject is considered to be a single "dataset" containing many directories and files.
+Brainlife processes data at each subject level, and for each dataset.
+Brainlife Datasets are immutable; you cannot modify the content of the dataset once you create it, although you can modify its metadata (description, tags, sidecard).

 ## Upload Dataset

 Now, let's upload some test datasets.
 Open the `Datasets` tab.

-!!! note
-    In Brainlife, datasets are sets of files/directories for specific modality or data derivatives for a specific subject.
-All data processing is done at the subject level.
-Datasets are immutable; you can only modify the metadata, but not the data files once you create them.

 Brainlife has 2 kinds of data storage.